grafana/tempo/docs/tempo/website/setup/set-up-test-app.md

 If you do not have an existing traces collector, refer to [Set up with Grafana Agent](https://grafana.com/docs/agent/latest/set-up/).
 For Kubernetes, refer to the [Grafana Agent Traces Kubernetes quick start guide](https://grafana.com/docs/grafana-cloud/kubernetes-monitoring/agent-k8s/k8s_agent_traces/).

-An example agent Kubernetes ConfigMap configuration that opens many trace receivers would be (note that the remote write is onto the Tempo cluster using OTLP gRPC):
+The example agent Kubernetes ConfigMap configuration below opens many trace receivers (note that the remote write is onto the Tempo cluster using OTLP gRPC):

 ```yaml
 kind: ConfigMap